tinkeros/USB2PS2/README.md

 - ps2dev (I used version 0.0.3)

 ### Software Installation:
-Installation simply requires extracting and flashing the usb4vc_arduino_mod.img.xz PI image to a micro SD card.
+Installation simply requires extracting and flashing the <a href="https://github.com/tinkeros/USB2PS2/releases/download/v0.1.0-beta/usb4vc_arduino_mod.img.xz">usb4vc_arduino_mod.img.xz</a> PI image to a micro SD card.
 It will auto resize the filesystem to fill the card on first boot and then reboot.
 The username/password is pi/raspberry.
-The Arduino is flashed with the sketch that can be found in ArduinoUno/pi_to_ps2_keyboard_mouse/pi_to_ps2_keyboard_mouse.
+The Arduino is flashed with the sketch that can be found in <a href="https://github.com/tinkeros/USB2PS2/tree/master/ArduinoUno/pi_to_ps2_keyboard_mouse/pi_to_ps2_keyboard_mouse">ArduinoUno/pi_to_ps2_keyboard_mouse/pi_to_ps2_keyboard_mouse</a>.
 Be sure to modify the defined pin numbers at the top of the sketch to the values you desire to use.

 ### Software and circuit connections overview:
 The PI captues keyboard/mouse events from attached USB devices and sends them to the Arduino over the UART.
 You might be able to make this work by connecting just 2 wires between the Arduino and PI.
 The PS/2 ports are connected to data/clock pins you choose on the Arduino and two ground pins.
 More details on the connection setup can be found below.